 GOT YOUR LISTS?
 PERFECT!
 LET’S TAKE A LOOK!

-2) Do you see any useful skills that show up more than once on your lists?
+2) Are there any useful skills that show up more than once on your lists?
 For example, I have “organizing” under both the “enjoy doing” and “good at” sections.
 Circle those.

-3) Is there anything that’s similar in the “enjoy doing” and “good at” sections?
-I have “teaching/ mentoring” under “enjoy doing” and “teaching/ being patient/ simplifying” under the “good at” section.
+3) Are there any words that show up under “enjoy doing” AND “good at” sections?
+I have “teaching and mentoring” under “enjoy doing” and “teaching, being patient, and simplifying” under the “good at” section.
 Those things go hand-in-hand.
 Highlight or circle any of those on your list too.

-4) Now let’s focus more on the “good at” section.
-Do you notice anything that would be an ideal service to offer someone?
 For me, I have “organizing” and “Pinterest” under things I enjoy.
-Those can both be turned into services.
-I could organize projects, email inboxes, and SOP’s for clients (I used to do Online Business Management and used my organization skills in this way).
+How can I turn these into services?
+Well, for organizing, I could organize projects, email inboxes, and SOPs for clients (I used to do Online Business Management and used my organization skills in this way).
 And as far as Pinterest, that can be a service too (which is what I also used to do).
 (I’ve since switched to mentoring VAs to help them start their own businesses.)

 You may come up with nothing during your research (speaking of, do you like researching?
 Add that to the list if you do!), but that’s okay.
 Don’t give up!
 Think about what you enjoy doing in a different way.

-Is this something that could be part of your “special sauce”?
+Could this possibly be part of your “magic potion”?
 Do you want to focus on working with manifestation coaches (yes!
-There’s such a thing!) or mention in your About page that you’re a manifesting goddess?
-Maybe your ideal client would really appreciate working with someone who is woo-woo (I’m woo-woo and the people I work with are too.
-We get each other and it’s great!)
+There’s such a thing!) or mention on your About page that you’re a manifesting goddess?
+Maybe your ideal client would really appreciate working with someone who is woo-woo (I’m woo-woo, and the people I work with are too.
+We get each other, and it’s great!)

 Another example would be cooking.
 Do you enjoy making healthy recipes for your family?
-You might want to work with health coaches!
+You might want to work with health coaches or bloggers!

 Love playing with your dogs?
-Maybe you want to focus on clients in the canine industry and help shelters or dog groomers.
+Maybe you want to focus on clients in the canine industry and help shelters, dog groomers, or dog trainers.

 The point is, get creative with this information!
 When you enjoy something, it comes easier to you.
-I like to read, talk about, and implement holistic health ideas which makes it easier for me to brainstorm ideas with the health coach I work with.
+I like to read, talk about, and implement holistic health ideas, which made it easier for me to brainstorm ideas with the health coach I used to work with.